WearifyAi/ARTryOn/README.md

 # AR Try-On Application

-A web-based Augmented Reality (AR) try-on application that allows users to virtually try on various accessories and items using DeepAR technology.
+A web-based Augmented Reality (AR) try-on application that allows users to virtually try on various accessories and items.
 The application supports multiple AR effects including watches, shoes, bags, bracelets, and other fashion accessories.

 ## 🚀 Features